nextlevelshit/web-coding-classes/WCC-CSS/README.md

 This means you are styling HTML elements in general, rather than adapting a specific styling to every single HTML element.

 **Note:** *If you are not familiar with the HTML syntax yet, reading the [WCC-HTML](./../WCC-HTML) could be a nice introduction for you.*

+## Basic HTML Layout without Stylings

+To be able to style something we will need some content.
+I have prepared a basic layout with all kinds of different HTML elements.
+Feel free to use it in an [online code editor like CodePen](https://codepen.io/dailysh-it/pen/gOYZXQX) or copy it to your local development environment.
+If you are not using an IDE (Integrated Development Environment) yet, have a look on our [list of IDE's](WCC-Glossary#ide-integrated-development-environment).

 ```html
 <!DOCTYPE html>